holographxyz/holograph-protocol/README.md

 At step 2, the CLI makes a request for the full block information.
 It then iterates over transactions, looking for the `AvailableOperatorJob` event.

-At step 3, the CLI then calls the `getJobDetails` method in `HolographOperator.sol`.
+At step 3, the CLI then calls `getJobDetails` in `HolographOperator.sol`.
 This checks if the current wallet user is the selected operator or a backup operator.
-If it's the selected operator, then it will continue.
+If it is the selected operator, then it will continue.
 Otherwise, the job is kept in memory for a short time and reviewed again in the future to check the job status.

-At step 4, the CLI will then estimate the cost of executing the job.
-This is used to make sure the tx sent has enough gas to complete.
+At step 4, the CLI will estimate the cost of executing the job.
+This is used to make sure the transaction sent has enough gas to complete.

 At step 5, the wallet sends a transaction to the `exectureJob` method on the `HolographOperator.sol` contract.
-In here, further checks are done to validate the job and wallet user.
-After this tx is mined on the blockchain, the NFT will become finalized and available on the new network.
+In here, further checks are done to validate the job and user's wallet.
+After this transaction is mined on the blockchain, the NFT will become finalized and available on the new blockchain.

 ## Development

-### Getting started
+### Getting Started

 1. This project uses [asdf](https://asdf-vm.com/) for versions management.
 Install following plugins
    - Install [asdf Node plugin](https://github.com/asdf-vm/asdf-nodejs): `asdf plugin add nodejs https://github.com/asdf-vm/asdf-nodejs.git`